 2006 was a bad year for me – about as bad as a year could be.
-But I had begun a weird and wonderful job in the Middle East and in September was heading back to Amman for a couple of years.
-I’d been staying with a friend in Fitzroy, just up the road from our house, which had been rented out for the duration.
+But I had begun a weird and wonderful job in the Middle East and by September was heading back to Amman for a couple of years.
+I’d been staying with a friend in Fitzroy, just up the road from our house, which had been rented for the duration.
 The day before I was to fly out, my friend threw a huge party and invited just about everyone I knew.

-Helen Garner arrived with a black baby-shaped case shoved in her backpack, and insisted we go upstairs to open it.
+Helen arrived with a black baby-shaped case shoved in her backpack, and insisted we go upstairs to open it.
 We sat on the bed in my friend’s spare room where my bags were almost packed for the next day.
-Helen flicked the case open with a flourish to reveal a glittering new ukulele with mother of pearl inlay, picks, spare strings, song books and You Can Teach Yourself Uke by William May.
+Helen flicked the little case open with a flourish to reveal a glittering new ukulele with mother of pearl inlay, picks, spare strings, song books and You Can Teach Yourself Uke by William May.

 I was expected to turn up with a uke to my weird posh job in Jordan?

 To get me up and away Hel sat cross-legged on the bed and showed me some of her cool strumming secrets.
 She sang some bars of ‘Leaving on a Jet Plane’ or maybe it was ‘Knock, Knock, Knocking on Heaven’s Door’?
 All I remember is that we were shrieking with laughter.

 I had learnt piano and recorder as a kid, my first husband had taught me to play a few pieces on his classical guitar, I’d even gone along to mandolin classes with my youngest son until he threw it in.
 I could read music or thought I could but in my fragile state, the chords and pick for the ukulele looked completely daunting.